 If $X$ is an abelian partial monoid and $Y$ is a space, the space of all continuous maps $Y\to X$ is also an abelian partial monoid.
-Two maps $f,g$ are composable (in the sense of the monoid product, not as maps) if at each point of $Y$ their values are composable.
-In particular, if $X$ is a pointed topological space, then, considering $X$ as a monoid with trivial multiplication, we see that $\Omega' X$ is an abelian partial monoid; two maps in $\Omega' X$ are composable if their supports are disjoint.
+Two maps $f,g$ are composable in this partial monoid if at each point of $Y$ their values are composable.
+In particular, if $X$ is a pointed topological space, then, considering $X$ as a monoid with the trivial multiplication, we see that $\Omega X$ is an abelian partial monoid; two maps in $\Omega X$ are composable if their supports are disjoint.

-The space $\Omega' X$ is much better behaved with respect to this partial multiplication than the usual loop space $\Omega X$: while a generic element of $\Omega X$ is only composable with the base point, each element of $\Omega' X$ is composable with a big (in a sense that we need not make precise here) subset of $\Omega' X$.
+The space $\Omega X$ as defined here is much better behaved with respect to this partial multiplication than the usual loop space: while a generic element of the usual loop space is only composable with the base point, each element of $\Omega X$ is composable with a big (in a sense that we need not make precise here) subset of $\Omega X$.